Galactic Scaling Rules in a Modified Dynamical Model: Properties of the model

 In Fig. \ref{fig:accsigma}, we have plotted the data with theoretical curves of MOD, MOND and Newtonian models.
 The curves correspond to $A_{MOD}/a_{0} =0.26 m^{2}/kg$ and $B_{MOD}/a_{0}=0.027$ for MOD model while $A_{MOND}/a_{0} =0.26 m/kg^{0.5}$ and $A_{Newt}/a_{0}=0.26 m^{2}/kg $ for MOND and Newtonian models, respectively.
 In this plot, we have assumed $a_{0} =6.59 \times 10^{-10}~ m/s^{2}$ as mentioned above.
 As one could see from Fig. \ref{fig:accsigma}, the curves corresponding to MOND and MOD are more consistent with the data.
+Although, in Fig. \ref{fig:accsigma} there appears a noticeable deviation between the data and MOD at the very high surface densities, i.e. the last three data points on the right.
+However, even at this limit, the MOD curve is touched by the error bars of the two data points while the last data point displays a significant deviation from the model.
+At low surface densities, on the other hand, the MOD curve follows the data pretty well while MOND does the same two.
 The pure Newtonian line shows a significant discrepancy, especially for systems with lower surface densities.
 This is of course expected because the Newtonian model is not supposed to justify the galactic systematics without a dark matter halo.
 From this perspective, Fig. \ref{fig:accsigma} could be thought as an illustration for the mass discrepancy problem in Newtonian model.
 Also, it is seen from Fig. \ref{fig:accsigma} that the predictions of MOND and MOD are quite different for galaxies with very high and very low surface densities.
 Especially, the MOD model predicts a constant acceleration ( at redshifts near zero ) for galaxies with very small densities while MOND predicts a decreasing acceleration as $a \propto \Sigma^{1/2}_{b}$.
 Thus, systems with very low surface densities could help to compare these two models of modified dynamics.